xataio/pgstream/README.md

 There are currently two implementations of the listener:

-- Postgres: listens to wal events directly from the replication slot.
+- **Postgres listener**: listens to wal events directly from the replication slot.
 Since the wal replication slot is sequential, the postgres wal listener is limited to run as a single process.
 The associated postgres checkpointer will sync the LSN so that the replication lag doesn't grow indefinitely.

-- Kafka reader: reads wal events from a kafka topic.
+- **Kafka reader**: reads wal events from a kafka topic.
 It can be configured to run concurrently by using partitions and kafka consumer groups, applying a fan-out strategy to the wal events.
 The data will be partitioned by database schema by default, but can be configured when using `pgstream` as a library.
 The associated kafka checkpointer will commit the message offsets per topic/partition so that the consumer group doesn't process the same message twice.

 ### WAL Processor